yataknemogy/JavaAlgorithms/CONTRIBUTING.md

 # Contributing to Algoritms

-Welcome to the Algoritms project!
+Welcome to the JavaAlgorithms project!
 We're excited to have you on board.
 Your contributions help make this project better for everyone.

 Before contributing, please take a moment to review the following guidelines.